 Fixing the Mounting Issues

 I’ve found it’s usually not as hard to convince larger shops that they need management software.
 If they don’t already use it, their problems are usually piling up by the day and therefore, they see the value in an ERP system fairly soon after researching what it can do for their business.
-But implementing new tech can be more daunting to a larger shop based on the shear amount of data, the training time commitment and the question of comprehensive support.
+But implementing new tech can be more daunting to a larger shop based on the sheer amount of data, the training time commitment and the question of comprehensive support.
 Shops want easy to use, easy to navigate software.
 Implementation is certainly something both small and large shops have in common.
 Thankfully the immediate and future benefits of an ERP system quickly outweigh any initial hesitation of proceeding with the investment.
 From quality control to scheduling to data collection, ERP software will help your business understand problems you are currently struggling with as well as those you may not know you have!
 A customer of mine said that they assumed their quoting process was mostly accurate only to find it wasn’t after they implemented ERP software.
 Now they can do a cost analysis after each job to determine how accurate they were and what to change for the future.

 Been There, Done That…